 The soup is also gluten-free, just make sure your vegetable broth is gluten-free as some brands are and some brands aren't; all the other ingredients are safe for those on a gluten-free diet.
 This recipe comes to us from the Compassionate Cook Cookbook

-- 2 tsp vegetable oil
+2 teaspoons vegetable oil

-- 2 1/2 cups good quality vegetable broth
+2 1/2 cups vegetable broth

-- 1/4 cup chopped fresh dill
+1/4 cup chopped fresh dill

-- Fresh ground black pepper to taste
+Freshly ground black pepper, to taste

-- 1 cup soy milk
+1 cup soy milk

-- First, in a large saucepan, heat the vegetable oil over medium heat.
+First, in a large saucepan, heat the vegetable oil over medium heat.
 Next, add the cucumbers, garlic, and onions to the pan and heat just until the onions are transparent, about 6 minutes.

-- Next, add the vegetable broth to the pan, and simmer until the cucumber is fully soft, about 15 to 20 minutes.
+Next, add the vegetable broth to the pan, and simmer until the cucumber is fully soft, about 15 to 20 minutes.

-- Remove the pan from the heat.
+Remove the pan from the heat.
 Carefully transfer the mixture to a blender or food processor and then carefully blend just until the mixture is completely smooth.
 While the mixture is still warm, stir in the fresh dill and season with fresh ground black pepper, to taste.

-- Place the entire mixture in the refrigerator and allow to chill until fully cool.
+Place the entire mixture in the refrigerator and allow to chill until fully cool.

 - Note that the recipe doesn't call for salt, but if you're used to salty foods you might find that it needs a touch.
-I always recommend using kosher salt or sea salt for the best flavor.
+We always recommend using kosher salt or sea salt for the best flavor.